panoptic-labs/docs/docs/developers/V1.0/libraries/library.PanopticMath.md

 **Author:**
 Axicon Labs Limited

+Contains Panoptic-specific helpers and math functions.

 ## State Variables
 ### MAX_UINT256
-This is equivalent to type(uint256).max — used in assembly blocks as a replacement.
+This is equivalent to `type(uint256).max` — used in assembly blocks as a replacement.

 ```solidity